awsdocs/amazon-ecs-developer-guide/doc_source/logs.md

 Example values: `24`
 Default value on Linux: `24`
 Default value on Windows: `24`
 Determines the number of rotated log files to keep\.
-Older log files are deleted once this limit is reached\.
+Older log files are deleted after this limit is reached\.

 For container agent version 1\.36\.0 and later, the following is an example log file when the `logfmt` format is used\.